Introduction

 Why Vim?

-Now, you might wonder, what is all this need for complicated editing features?
+Now, you might wonder, what is this need for complicated editing features?
 Why does a text editor require programming capabilities?
 Why is there even a requirement to learn how to use a text editor?
-Isn't it enough to have the ability to enter text, use Backspace/Delete/Home/End/Arrow/etc, menu and toolbar, some shortcuts, a search and replace feature and so on?
+Isn't it enough to have the ability to enter text, use keys like Backspace/Delete/Home/End/Arrow/etc, menubar, toolbar, some shortcuts, a search and replace feature and so on?
 A simple and short answer — to reduce repetitive manual task.

 What I like the most about Vim: